-We are the word nerds of Appalachian Trials who want nothing more than to infuse some hiking and backpacking joy into your day.
+We are the word nerds of The Trek who want nothing more than to infuse some hiking and backpacking joy into your day.

 The Pox & Puss Podcast is a monthly show focused on Appalachian Trail Thru-Hikers, Long Distance Hikers, Adventure Travelers, and Explorers of all types.

 My name is Maggie, but I'm known on trail as Chuckles.
 Against better judgment, I've toured across America on a ramshackle mountain bike, spent six months working as a trail maintainer on the Pacific Crest Trail, and eaten way more granola than any human should.
 I thru-hiked the AT in 2013 and the PCT in 2016, but I am currently living in New Hampshire, where I eat real breakfast and sleep indoors most nights.
 You can reach me at maggiethewall [at] gmail [dot] com

 After getting a Fine Arts Degree in Photography, I set out and thru hiked the Appalachian Trail in 2013.
 Upon my return, I landed a job where I got paid to nerd out about gear all day (Thanks REI).
 A year later I took it one step further into the outdoor retail world and started working for Mountain Crossings at mile 31.7 on the Appalachian Trail in north Georgia.
 Now I get to live and breathe the AT every single day!